ploxxxy/pamplona-future/README.md

 DATABASE_URL=postgresql://[username]:[password]@localhost:5432/[database]
 ```

 To test the connection and initialize the database, run the command `npm run resetdb`.
-Once that completes successfully, run `npm start` to launch the server.
+Once that completes successfully, run `npm dev` to launch the server.

 ### Connecting
 Add [catalyst-mitm](https://github.com/ploxxxy/catalyst-mitm) to the installation directory of the game to redirect all traffic to localhost.
 When launched, the game should connect to your new server.